Semiauto Vickers Beltfed

 Frequently Asked Questions

-How does the Vickers HMG's water cooling system work?
+How does the water cooling system on the Vickers HMG work?

-The Vickers HMG has a legendary reputation for durability.
-A notable example is the Battle of High Wood in 1916, where ten Vickers guns fired over a million rounds in 12 hours without a single mechanical failure.
+The Vickers HMG is renowned for its reliability, famously demonstrated during the Battle of High Wood in 1916 where ten guns fired over a million rounds in 12 hours without a single mechanical failure, solidifying its reputation.

 More Gunsmithing & DIY Videos You Might Like